Table of Contents

 Understanding Complexity

-When your problem is simple, the solution is usually obvious, and you don’t need to follow the four steps we outlined earlier.
-So it follows that when you’re taking this more formal approach, your problem is likely to be complex and difficult to understand because there’s a web of interrelated issues.
+When your problem is simple, the solution is usually apparent, and you don’t need to follow the four steps we outlined earlier.
+So it follows that when you take this more formal approach, your problem will likely be complex and challenging to understand because there’s a web of interrelated issues.

 The good news is that there are numerous tools, like calculator online that you can use to make sense of this tangled mess!
 Many of these help you create a clear visual representation of the situation so that you can better understand what’s going on.